Macrometacorp/docs/docs/search/queries/search-functions.md

 Split the **input** string with the help of the specified **analyzer** into an array.
 The resulting array can be used in `FILTER` or `SEARCH` statements with the `IN` operator, but also be assigned to variables and returned.
 This can be used to better understand how a specific analyzer processes an input value.

-It has a regular return value unlike all other Search C8QL functions and is thus not limited to `SEARCH` operations.
+It has a regular return value unlike all other search functions and is thus not limited to `SEARCH` operations.
 It is independent of views.
 A wrapping `ANALYZER()` call in a search expression does not affect the _analyzer_ argument nor allow you to omit it.

 - **input** (string): text to tokenize
 - **analyzer** (string): name of an [analyzer](analyzers/index.md).